 2. Check coolant

 If you’ve ever had a car engine overheat, you know the importance of coolant.
-The radiator is what cools your engine, and it needs water and coolant to function.
-You need to check coolant levels each month to be sure your radiator has enough to work with.
+The radiator cools your engine, and it needs water and coolant to function.
+You need to check coolant levels each month to ensure your radiator has enough to work with.
 If it’s running low, your engine is at risk of overheating, which could mean big trouble on the road and expensive repairs at the shop.

 Unsure of how to check those levels?
 The video below will help you out.